Ryan-Huber/plantos-server/README.md

 PlantosServer
 =============

+Note: This repo is being DEPRECATED.
+It will be replaced by a better system eventually.

 A Web Server used to manage an instance of a CityFARM.
 PlantosServer provides tools for data collection, data visualization, and plant monitoring through an easy-to-use web interface